hyperchain/hyperchain/docs/en/JSON-RPC_manual_en.md

 ```

-​	The Response object has the following members:
+The Response object has the following members:

-- **`jsonrpc`**：A String specifying the version of the JSON-RPC protocol.
+- **`jsonrpc`**: A String specifying the version of the JSON-RPC protocol.
 MUST be exactly "2.0".
-- **`namespace`**：A String specifying which namespace this response is sent from。
+- **`namespace`**: A String specifying which namespace this response is sent from。
-- **`code`**：Status code.
+- **`code`**: Status code.
 If successful, the value is 0，others status code see 表5-1。
-- **`message`**：Status message.
+- **`message`**: Status message.
 If successful, the value is SUCCESS, otherwise, the value is error detail message.
-- **`result`**：The data  returned by the method invoked on the Server.
+- **`result`**: The data returned by the method invoked on the Server.
 This member doen't exist if there was an error invoking the method.
-- **`id`**：The same as the value of the id member in the Request Object.
+- **`id`**: The same as the value of the id member in the Request Object.

 ```bash
 # Response